China–North Korea relations: 2010s

-Post-2018 improvement in relations

-In March 2018, North Korean leader Kim Jong-un met with Chinese leader Xi Jinping for the first time in Beijing.
+In March 2018, North Korean leader Kim Jong Un visited China, his first travel overseas.
+He met with Chinese leader Xi Jinping for the first time in Beijing.
 Xinhua News Agency reported that the North Korean leader's trip lasted four days.
 Kim and his wife Ri Sol-ju were met with honour guards and a lavish banquet hosted by Xi Jinping.
+Kim Jong Un met Xi Jinping for the second time in Dalian, Liaoning on May 7–8, 2018, where they discussed denuclearization, and peace on the Korean peninsula.
+Kim Jong Un met with Xi Jinping in Beijing on June 19–20, 2018.
+He also met with Xi Jinping in Beijing on January 7–10, 2019.
 Xi was likewise received in the same-fashion when he visited Pyongyang in June 2019 on two-day state visit, the first of such since Hu Jintao's 2006 visit.
-In a North Korean mass games that Xi attended, he was depicted inside a gold-framed circle surrounded by red — the same style previously used to depict Kim Jong-un's father, Kim Jong-il, and grandfather, Kim Il-sung.
-It is also the first time a visit by a Chinese leader to North Korea has been called a "state visit" by the Chinese government.
+In a North Korean mass games that Xi attended, he was depicted inside a gold-framed circle surrounded by red — the same style previously used to depict Kim Jong Un's father, Kim Jong Il, and grandfather, Kim Il Sung.
+It is also the first time a visit by a Chinese leader to North Korea has been called a "state visit" by the Chinese and North Korean governments.

-In July 2019, North Korea was one of the 50 countries which signed a letter defending Xinjiang re-education camps and praising "China's remarkable achievements in the field of human rights in Xinjiang."
+In July 2019, North Korea was one of the 50 countries which signed a letter defending Xinjiang internment camps and praising "China's remarkable achievements in the field of human rights in Xinjiang."
 North Korea has also defended China's position in the 2019–20 Hong Kong protests, with North Korean Foreign Minister Ri Yong-ho saying that "North Korea fully supports the stand and measures of China to defend the sovereignty, security and territorial integrity of the country and safeguard the prosperity and stability of Hong Kong, and concerns about foreign forces interference in Hong Kong issue."
-During an official visit to North Korea in September 2019, State Councilor Wang Yi said that "China will always stand on the road as comrades and friends" of North Korea.
+During an official visit to North Korea in September 2019, foreign minister Wang Yi said that "China will always stand on the road as comrades and friends" of North Korea.
 In October 2019, the two countries celebrated the 70th anniversary of the establishment of relations, with KCNA saying that their "invincible friendship will be immortal on the road of accomplishing the cause of socialism".

-In June 2020, North Korea was one of 53 countries that backed the Hong Kong national security law at the United Nations.